hmddev1/ZEMO/README.md

 py -m pip install .
 ```

-Now you can use ZEMO package in any local directory on your computer.
+Now you can use the ZEMO package in any local directory on your computer.

 ## Usage